Sub and supercritical stochastic quasi-geostrophic equation: Introduction

-\textbf{Main results for the subcritical case $\alpha>1/2$}: We obtain pathwise uniqueness in a larger space by using $L^p$-norm estimates (Theorem 4.2) and therefore get a (probabilistically strong) solution (Theorem 4.3) by the Yamada-Watanabe Theorem.
+\textit{Main results for the subcritical case $\alpha>1/2$}: We obtain pathwise uniqueness in a larger space by using $L^p$-norm estimates (Theorem~\ref{the4.2}) and, therefore, get a (probabilistically strong) solution (Theorem~\ref{the4.3}) by the Yamada--Watanabe theorem.
 In particular, it follows that the laws of the solutions form a Markov process.
-Subsequently, in Section 5 we use a coupling method to study the long time behavior of the solution for the 2D stochastic quasi-geostrophic equation and we obtain ergodicity, i.e. the existence (Theorem 5.3.2) and uniqueness (Theorem 5.2.3) of an invariant measure, for the solution to the 2D stochastic quasi-geostrophic equation (in case $\alpha>1/2$) driven by possibly degenerate noise.
-Furthermore, the Markov semigroup $P_t$ converges to the unique invariant measure polynomially fast (Theorem 5.3.3).
-Finally, we prove that a law of large numbers holds in our case, i.e. the times averages $\frac{1}{T}\int_0^T\psi(\theta_t)dt$ converge to a constant in probability if $\psi:H^1\mapsto \mathbb{R}$ is smooth (Theorem 5.4.1).
+Subsequently, in Section~\ref{sec5} we use a coupling method to study the long time behavior of the solution for the 2D stochastic quasi-geostrophic equation and we obtain ergodicity, that is, the existence (Theorem~\ref {the5.3.2}) and uniqueness (Theorem~\ref{the5.2.3}) of an invariant measure, for the solution to the 2D stochastic quasi-geostrophic equation (in case $\alpha>1/2$) driven by possibly degenerate noise.
+Furthermore, the Markov semigroup $P_t$ converges to the unique invariant measure polynomially fast (Theorem~\ref{the5.3.3}).
+Finally, we prove that a law of large numbers holds in our case, that is, the times averages $\frac {1}{T}\int_0^T\psi(\theta_t)\,dt$ converge to a constant in probability if $\psi\dvtx H^1\mapsto\mathbb{R}$ is smooth (Theorem~\ref{the5.4.1}).